EarthBound Beginnings: Sequels and rereleases

 Since its release, Mother, alongside its sequels, EarthBound and Mother 3, have been consistently lobbied for official commercial re-releases by fans, critics, and journalists of the gaming industry alike.
 In 1999, a fan petition was hosted by Starmen.net to release Mother for the Game Boy Color, which went largely unacknowledged by Nintendo.
 An English release of Mother 1+2 was also petitioned by Starmen.net, though it did not occur, possibly as a result of the site ending their campaign too early.
 Despite Nintendo Power readers ranking Mother the fourth-highest most desired game for the Wii Virtual Console (with EarthBound as the most desired) in 2008, a release ultimately did not materialize.
 Inspired by the success of EarthBounds Virtual Console release and to commemorate the 20th anniversary of EarthBounds release in the US, Nintendo would rerelease Mother on the Wii U's Virtual Console service in Japan on June 14, 2015, and internationally the same day as EarthBound Beginnings.
 While the Japanese Virtual Console release of Mother retained many of the changes enacted from the Mother port in Mother 1+2, the international Virtual Console release utilized the same ROM as the unreleased NES localization of Mother, Earth Bound, with no inherent modifications.
 Like its successor, EarthBound, EarthBound Beginnings became one of the best selling titles for the service, particularly in North America and Europe; it ranked slightly less in Japan, behind the digital version of Splatoon.
 EarthBound Beginnings and EarthBound were both released for the Nintendo Classics service in North America on February 9, 2022, and internationally the following day.

 The Mother series has featured several recurring elements from the first game, including Giygas, the main antagonist of Mother, and music tracks, such as "Snowman", "Pollyanna (I Believe in You)", and "Humoresque of a Little Dog".
 Elements from Mother have also been featured in the Super Smash Bros. series; remixed music from Mother appeared in the Onett and New Pork City stages in Super Smash Bros.
 Melee and Super Smash Bros.
-Brawl, and the Franklin Badge (an item that lets you deflect lightning attacks) appears as an item and as a trophy in Super Smash Bros.
+Brawl, and the Franklin Badge (an item deflects lightning attacks) appears as an item and as a trophy in Super Smash Bros.
 Brawl.
 Ninten also appears as a collectible sticker in the same game.
 In the Magicant stage in Super Smash Bros. for Nintendo 3DS and Wii U, clips from Mother play in the background.
 In addition, the company Hobonichi, founded by Mother creator Shigesato Itoi, has been producing merchandise based on the Mother series since 2020, with plushes, badges, and other merchandise having made available based on the first Mother game.
 In 2022, Nintendo released a Mother notebook based on the Eight Melodies from the game for the My Nintendo service, along with a luggage tag based on the Phase Distorter from EarthBound; after the Japan-only release of Mother 3 for the Nintendo Classics service, icons for the service based on Mother were released by Nintendo on February 21, 2024, for a limited time.